 These strawberry mango ice pops hit the spot with their tropical summer flavors.
-Refreshing ice pops with goodness of fresh fruit and very little sugar.
+Refreshing homemade popsicles with goodness of fresh fruit and very little sugar.

 How do I cut a mango?